carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 >  }
 >  ~~~
 >  {: .language-groovy }
-> Extend the previous  exercise script `salmon_index.nf` above, by adding more values to the `kmer` queue channel
+> Extend the previous  exercise, Combining input channels, script `salmon_index.nf` above, by adding more values to the `kmer` queue channel and running the process for  value.
 > ~~~
 > kmer_ch = channel.of(21,27,31)
 > ~~~